Software

 The macro itself is documented in my MSc. thesis (Komárek, 2001) from which a manual has been derived.

 The macro is freely available to everyone and I guess it still works.
 You can use it but, please, do not ask any help from me anymore.
-The macro was written almost 10 years ago and that is also the time I used it actively for the last time.
+The macro was written more than 10 years ago and that is also the time I used it actively for the last time.

 Source code Manual Example code